Kungbib/swedish-bert-models/README.md

 **Update 2020-02-26: Huggingface BERT-base and NER are updated**

 The National Library of Sweden / KBLab releases three pretrained language models based on BERT and ALBERT.
 The models are trained on aproximately 15-20GB of text (200M sentences, 3000M tokens) from various sources (books, news, government publications, swedish wikipedia and internet forums) aiming to provide a representative BERT model for Swedish text.
-A more complete description will be published later on.
+A more complete description is availale (https://arxiv.org/abs/2007.01658)[here].

 The following three models are currently available: